CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 weight: 640
 toc: 4
 ---
 As an administrator, you want to manage the deployment of Cumulus Networks product software onto your network devices (servers, appliances, and switches) in the most efficient way and with the most information about the process as possible.
-With this release, NetQ expands the lifecycle management (LCM) feature to include the discovery of switches that are not running NetQ, and a workflow for installation and upgrade of NetQ on switches in the LCM inventory.
+With this release, NetQ expands the lifecycle management (LCM) feature to include the discovery of Cumulus Linux switches that are not running NetQ, and a workflow for installation and upgrade of NetQ on switches in the LCM inventory.

 LCM enables you to:

 - Manage Cumulus Linux and Cumulus NetQ images in a local repository
 - Configure switch access credentials (required for installations and upgrades)
-- Discover and manage switches
+- Discover and manage Cumulus Linux switches
 - Perform snapshots of the network state
 - Upgrade Cumulus Linux NOS on switches
 - Install and upgrade Cumulus NetQ on switches